Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States

 Close inspection of the data shows that the transient state corresponds to strings formed of $10$ symbols $1$ in a row.
 Due to the limit in window size the algorithm cannot distinguish whether the last symbol $1$ was emitted from recurrent state A or B. Logically, it observes that $\frac{1}{3}$ of the time the next symbol is a $0$ in the data set and $\frac{2}{3}$ of the time it is a $1$, matching the proportions of the symbols in the data set: $p(s=1)=p(s=1|A)p(A)+p(s=1|B)p(B)$ as the process is really in either the state A or the state B.

 The proposed algorithm classifies every single training point in a causal state, hence creates transient states if necessary to match data.
-The underlying process recurrent states can be found from the strongly connected component of the ε-machine graph.
-Note that despite the Even process not being equivalent to any finite-length Markov chain, the proposed algorithm reconstructs it fairly well with a window size of 10.
+Note that despite the Even process not being equivalent to any finite state output HMM chain, the proposed algorithm reconstructs it fairly well with a window size of 10.